BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >Festered paste birthed in mildew
 >Rancid stir of pustules brew
 >We the few who slurp that liqueur
->While that dusty whore moans.
+>While her dusty lips moan.

 *Fierce creature* -- January 2020